K33TY/Jif-Sif-to-Fabric/Docs/Calendar-App.md

   1. Update session state with date to display
   2. Update session state with which user's calendar to display
   3. Fresh id for new event
-  4. Update and retrive info from database
+  4. Update and retrieve info from database
   5. Go to View/Edit Event page
   6. Error editing event
   7. Changing attendees or viewers of an event